Alzheimer’s Society UX case study

 alzheimers society website displayed on laptop screen

+There are predicted to be 1.6 million people living with dementia in the UK by 2040.
 As the UK’s leading dementia charity, Alzheimer’s Society is striving to find new treatments and, ultimately, a cure for dementia.
+It provides expert information, advice and emotional support, invests in research, and promotes a more dementia-friendly society.
 We worked with the charity, providing expert website user research to help accelerate improvements in its digital services.

 “System Concepts helped us continue to establish and grow our culture of evidence led, inclusive, user-centred work.
 Their additional accessibility expertise was invaluable.”